Nonisothermal global-pressure exactness in fractured multiphase flow with aperture feedback: Conclusion

+The present numerical tests provide verification and diagnostic validation of the augmented-state exactness criterion and show how reduced matrix--fracture transport and aperture-sensitive transmissivity drive the system through different exactness regimes.
+They do not constitute a full production-solver validation against an independent phase-pressure implementation, nor do they address discrete fracture networks or local thermal nonequilibrium models, both of which are important in geothermal and fractured-reservoir applications \cite{Medici2023DFNGeothermal,Lei2023EGSDFNTHM,Kostelecky2026LTNE}.
+Those extensions require dedicated phase-pressure reference calculations, grid/time-step convergence studies, and larger fracture-network geometries.

-Taken together, these results provide a compact framework for nonisothermal global-pressure modeling in fractured multiphase flow: an exact augmented-state criterion, a reduced fractured-flow setting in which that criterion becomes operational, and a conservative projected closure for the nonexact regime.
+Within these limits, the work provides a compact framework for nonisothermal global-pressure modeling in fractured multiphase flow: an exact augmented-state criterion, a reduced fractured-flow setting in which that criterion becomes operational, and a conservative projected closure for the nonexact saturation sector.